desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 ### Steps Taken by the Parental Agent

-When the Parental Agent receives a new NS record set (or additionally at any other time considered appropriate), the Parental Agent, knowing both the Child zone name and its NS hostnames,
+When a Parental Agent implementing this protocol receives a new NS record set for a Child, the Parental Agent, knowing both the Child zone name and its NS hostnames,

+0. MUST verify that the Child is not currently securely delegated;

 1. MUST query the CDS/CDNSKEY records located at each of the Signaling Names (using standard DNS resolution);